-CONNEXIS was born in the financial industry: Franz Knecht, founder & CEO of CONNEXIS, was responsible for CSR at UBS for over 20 years.
-As a consequence we have a profound insider understanding of financial institutions.
+CONNEXIS was born in the financial services industry: Franz Knecht, CONNEXIS' founder & CEO, was responsible for CSR at UBS for over 20 years.
+As a consequence, we have a profound insider understanding of financial institutions.

 At the same time we also know that times are changing and financial institutions have to adapt to succeed in the long term, especially in the strategic field of ESG performance.

 - Identify, select and integrate material ESG-CSR topics into their

 Financial Institutions occupy a unique position in the ESG-CSR arena